cculianu/electrum-cash-protocol/protocol-basics.rst

   to function correctly.
 Those that do not will be disconnected and possibly blacklisted.

-  Additionally, Fulcrum imposes the following constraints on JSON RPC messages:

-  - JSON-RPC `id` fields must not be JSON numerics with fractional parts.
+  Additionally, Fulcrum imposes the following constraint on JSON RPC messages: JSON-RPC `id` fields must not be JSON numerics with fractional parts.
 In other words they should be a string, integer, or `null`.
 JSON-RPC messages containing a floating point number in the `id` field will be rejected.

 For the TCP and SSL transports: Each RPC call MUST be delimited by a single newline.
 The JSON specification does not permit control characters within strings, so no